 This engaging story encourages children to be scientists by observing the world around them.
 The illustrations accurately depict the shape and position of the moon over the course of several days.

 “This is the perfect book for all those children who grow up thinking that the Moon is only up at night.
 Readers see how the Moon looks in the morning sky compared to items familiar to them – bananas, fried eggs, and rhinoceros horns.
 A fun read for the entire family.”

-—Dennis Schatz, Children’s Book Author/President-elect, National Science Teachers Association
+—Dennis Schatz, Children’s Book Author/President, National Science Teachers Association